fbpx

 However, you are NOT allowed to use the security deposit for anything beyond general wear and tear, cleaning, and repairs.
 For example, you cannot use your security deposit to complete unnecessary renovations or purchase new appliances.

 Some states set limits on the amounts you are allowed to charge for a security deposit.
-You also cannot charge your tenant’s different security deposits without reason (a valid reason for a higher deposit would be a pet, for example).
+You also cannot charge your resident’s different security deposits without reason (a valid reason for a higher deposit would be a pet, for example).

 Some states also require you to hold the deposit in a separate, interest-bearing account and return the deposit in full, along with interest, at the end of the lease (assuming there is no rent debt or lease violations).